“With warmth, heart, and hilarity, Marie Bostwick dazzles….” — Adriana Trigiani, New York Times bestselling author

 Drawing on her lifelong love of quilting and themes of special relevance to modern women, Marie’s Cobbled Court Quilt series has gained a dedicated following among quilters as well as those who’ve never threaded and needle and don’t plan to try.
 The first book in the series, A Single Thread, published in 2008, and is now in its eighteenth printing.

 That book, as well the third book in the series, A Thread So Thin, and her 2018 standalone novel, Hope on the Inside, were included in Reader’s Digest Select Editions.
 A Thread of Truth (2009) was named an “Indie Next Notable” book by the members of the Independent Bookseller’s Association.
 Ties that Bind was named Best Mainstream Novel of 2012 by RT BOOK Reviews Magazine.
 In 2014, Marie was recognized for Career Achievement in Mainstream Novels by the same organization.
+Her most recent book, The Book Club for Troublesome Women (April 2025), is a novel about ambitious women and the mentors that inspired them to excellence.

 In addition to books, Marie writes a popular lifestyle blog, Fiercely Marie, that encourages women to “live every minute and love every moment”.